Inventory Planning vs. Inventory Optimization: What’s the Difference?

 Having a clear visibility into the value chain is a fundamental requirement for achieving any inventory improvements across a supply network.
 The visibility requirement applies to current inventory balances, the end customer independent demand and the net dependent requirements through the network.¹”

 I’ll break that down to the salient point–the true magic of inventory optimization lies in making finer and finer slices of data when segmenting.
-Aggregate planning just doesn’t cut it if you want to reduce overall inventory while maintaining service levels.
+Aggregate inventory planning just doesn’t cut it if you want to reduce overall inventory while maintaining service levels.
 Simplistic models can’t solve complex problems.
 To do that, you have to be able to plan at the SKU-Location-Service level.
 This level of granularity allows you to make the right balance of trade-offs between stock and service where it matters most rather than making sweeping aggregate assumptions.
 Thus getting the right inventory in the right place at the right time is key to meeting your service level targets and business goals.
-The more complex your business is, the more money you are leaving on the table when you rely on simple ABC inventory analysis.
-Optimizing inventory at the SKU-Location-Service level is critical for companies with large demand variability, large SKU portfolios or great distribution complexity.
+The more complex your business is, the more money you are leaving on the table when you rely on simple, traditional inventory planning based on ABC inventory analysis.
+Optimizing inventory at the SKU-Location-Service level is critical for companies with large demand variability, large SKU portfolios, or great distribution complexity.

 Multi-echelon inventory optimization software allows you to strategically optimize your inventory by leveraging advanced analytics to balance your inventory across different echelons (locations, bill-of-material levels, service level agreements, etc.).
 The ability to optimize against these fine slices of data is vital in minimizing your costs while maximizing your service levels–ensuring each dollar of inventory is supporting your service level targets in the most optimal way.